 Vasopressin is OUT.
 A change that is unlikely to affect many providers.
 This change is not because vasopressin is in anyway worse than epinephrine, but because it has equivalent outcomes, so they only list epinephrine to simplify the algorithm.
 (I won’t get started here on the question of whether epinephrine actually provides any benefit.)

 Give epinephrine early in non-shockable rhythms.
 Based on one observational study, they say if you are going to give epinephrine, you should probably get epinephrine on board as soon as possible in non-shockable rhythms.
+(For a full review of the evidence for epinephrine, see this post.)

 The vasopressin, epinephrine, steroid combination is not recommended.
 They discuss the trials that look at this and rate them as very low quality evidence.
 They say, “we suggest against the routine use of steroids during CPR for OHCA (weak recommendation, very-low-quality evidence).”